-Our entire group, including course teaching assistants, Ethan (our TA from BTHS) and Lauren (our TA from Monmouth U)
+Cheers to our entire group, including course teaching assistants, Ethan (our TA from BTHS) and Erin (our TA from Monmouth U).
+What a fun group!

 Learning about DNA was fun as we made candy models of the double helix.
 But it was more exciting to extract DNA from bananas and strawberries.